-Comprising 19 breweries and counting, the Bermondsey Beer Mile is likely London’s best beer experience by quite some distance (by a…erm… mile).
-We took it upon ourselves to tackle every single brewery taproom here (hard work, we know), although we did have to space out our visits over several weekends, as attempting all of them in one go isn’t a good idea (probably…).
+Comprising 17 breweries and counting, the Bermondsey Beer Mile is likely London’s best beer experience by quite some distance (by a…erm… mile).
+We took it upon ourselves to tackle every single brewery taproom here (hard work, we know), although we had to space out our visits over several weekends, as attempting all of them in one go isn’t a good idea (probably…).

 Bermondsey Beer Mile map

 The Bermondsey Beer Mile starts just over a 10 minute walk from London Bridge underground / train station or a 15 minute walk from Bermondsey underground station.
 It finishes a few minutes walk away from South Bermondsey train station.

 If you are only planning on visiting a few Bermondsey breweries, then the largest concentration of tap rooms are located closer to the London Bridge end of the mile.